 - There are two types of incident levels: emergencies and major disasters.
-Emergencies usually are smaller events in which a limited federal role is sufficient, while major disasters are usually larger scale events, such as a powerful hurricane or earthquake.
-Only the President can declare an event an emergency or a major disaster.
-For example, President Barack Obama declared the Ohio flooding in May 2011 as a major disaster, while the severe storms in Alabama around the same time of year were declared as an emergency.
+Emergencies are usually smaller events in which a limited federal role is sufficient, while major disasters are usually larger scale events, such as a powerful hurricane or earthquake.
+Only the president can declare an event an emergency or a major disaster.

-- The governor of the state in which a major event has occurred determines whether or not its state has the resources to handle the disaster.
-If that governor decides the state does not have the ability to handle the response, he or she must then ask the President for help, and let the President know exactly what resources the state is able to commit.
-The President then decides whether to declare a major disaster and directs the assistance as he or she sees fit.
+- The governor of the state in which a major event has occurred determines whether or not the state has the resources to handle the disaster.
+If that governor decides the state does not have the ability to handle the response, he or she must then ask the president for help and inform the president of the resources the state is able to commit.
+The president then decides whether to declare a major disaster and directs the assistance.
 A similar process takes place for emergencies.
 This top-down approach often does not include the perspective of people living in the disaster-affected area.

 The Stafford Act does not adequately address long-term recovery needs following a disaster.
 This is where private dollars become critically important.
 Donors can employ the following strategies to complement existing federal assistance programs: